tayteboss/wspace/README.md

 ## Lessons Learned
 * Don't worry about refactoring till logic is complete
-* Start designing once you know all the features (to avoid re-designing)
+* Start designing once you know most/all the features in the app(to avoid time spent re-designing)
 * Utilising 'session' to store data

 ## WIP